German rearmament: Government involvement

 On 6 December, the leadership of the Social Democratic Party (SPD), which was the largest party in the Reichstag but not part of the Marx cabinet, met with Marx, Gessler and Foreign Minister Gustav Stresemann to protest the Reichswehr's secret rearmament and demand that it be discontinued.
 They presented materials of their own which detailed what they had learned and then threatened to disclose it publicly.
-Besides the Reichswehr's cooperation with Soviet Russia, the SPD had information showing that the Reichswehr had been working for years with right-wing paramilitary groups to create a disguised army reserve (the Citizens' Defense) and that the Reichswehr had a network of district officers to work with it, had organized military sports training and secret weapons caches.
+Besides the Reichswehr's cooperation with Soviet Russia, the SPD had information showing that the Reichswehr had been working for years with right-wing paramilitary groups to create a disguised army reserve (the Citizens' Defense) and that the Reichswehr had a network of district officers to work with it, had organised military sports training and secret weapons caches.
 Gessler agreed to review the material, but the SPD did not trust him to make a clean breast of the situation so that it could be brought under Reichstag control.
 On 16 December 1926, Philipp Scheidemann of the SPD delivered a speech in the Reichstag condemning the secret cooperation with domestic right-wing groups and with the Soviet army.
-The reaction to the speech outside the SPD was overwhelming negative and had few consequences except for a rearrangement of Marx's cabinet.
+The reaction to the speech outside the SPD was overwhelmingly negative and had few consequences except for a rearrangement of Marx's cabinet.
 It shifted to the right, and Gessler remained minister of Defense.